EventFahrplan/EventFahrplan/README.md

 The app is available for Android devices.

-Bug reports, feature requests can be submitted as an [issue][issue].
+Bug reports, feature requests can be submitted as an [issue][issues-github].
 Please read the instructions in the [contribution guide](CONTRIBUTING.md) in order to contribute to this project.

 ![Picture of the 36c3 Schedule on tablet and phone](gfx/EventFahrplan-36c3-Events-Tablet-Phone.png)